-Overhead bridge cranes, which are often called overhead cranes or bridge cranes, are elevated cranes that move material across industrial environments.
+Overhead cranes, or bridge cranes, are elevated cranes that move material across industrial environments.
 The overhead crane consists of three main parts: parallel runways, a hoist that lifts material up and down and carries material left to right, and a bridge that connects the runways and moves the hoist forward and backward.

 Top Running Bridge Cranes